futartup/S15AB/README.md

 The model code can be found [here](https://github.com/futartup/S15AB/blob/master/library/model/u_net.py)
 ![alt-text-1](https://github.com/futartup/S15AB/blob/master/raw_images/unet.png)

+There is another implemention of mixed model of resnet34 and UNet.
+The encoder part is the resnet34 and the decoder part is the UNet.
+The model is implemented [here](https://github.com/futartup/S15AB/blob/master/library/model/res_u_net.py).
+The reason for choosing resnet34 is that it is light and serves most of the purpose.
+The resnet34 can be transfer learned.

 The saved models are stored in [here](https://drive.google.com/drive/u/3/folders/1A8jBzOUM_WPFKIa-gjjYs3H9tTffAGyL).
 The code for storing the saved model can be found [here](https://github.com/futartup/S15AB/blob/master/train.py).